 Produced by Roger Corman for Allied Artists, but directed by prolific TV director Jus Addiss (as far as I can tell this was his only theatrical feature), it starts promisingly enough, with the typical Corman opening credits of the era- freaky Modern Art and fake rock-and-roll.
 But (sadly) this is no Bucket of Blood.

 The film opens with Jimmy Wallace (the larval Nicholson) getting beat up by rival delinquent Manny and his snickering, sublimated, sidekick.
-Manny retires to local all-night drive-in, where he has taken up with Jimmy former girlfriend, Carole.
+Manny retires to local all-night drive-in, where he has taken up with Jimmy’s former girlfriend, Carole.

-Jimmy shows up for a rematch, and in the confusion the sidekick pulls a gun, Jimmy gets it away from him and shoots, before holing up in the storage shed behind the restaurant, taking a hostage the cook and a hapless tourist and her baby who was in the wrong place at the wrong time.
+Jimmy shows up for a rematch, and in the confusion the sidekick pulls a gun, Jimmy gets it away from him and shoots before holing up in the storage shed behind the restaurant, taking hostage the cook and a hapless tourist and her baby who was in the wrong place at the wrong time.